Kokoro-js/koishi-plugin-mc-server-status/readme.md

   - [✅] Add option for show the icon
   - [✅] Add option for show the version
   - [✅] Add option for show the motd
-  - [🔨] Add support for multilingual
+  - [🔨] Add support for multilingual (en-US & zh-CN & maybe pt-PT/pt-BR)

 # Known issues